Baptouuuu/Sy/docs/tutorial/6 - Rendering.md

     }
 }
 ```
 Now the engine detects the object has a getter for the attribute `pictureUrl` and use it to retrieve the value.
-Above we said that if the user has uploaded a picture we create a loal url to the blob (otherwise use a generic gravatar image).
+Above we said that if the user has uploaded a picture we create a local url to the blob (otherwise use a generic gravatar image).

-Another attribute we didn't set ourselves is the `uuid` one, it's set by the storage enginewhen you persist your entity.
+Another attribute we didn't set ourselves is the `uuid` one, it's set by the storage engine when you persist your entity.